Ebuk-a/docker-etl-adhoc/README.md

 2. Cd into the directory: cd docker-etl-adhoc
     Have a quick scan of the files within.
 3. Run: docker compose up -d
-4. exec the python script on the app container: docker exec python-app python3 basic_etl.py
+4. Execute the python script on the app container: docker exec python-app python3 basic_etl.py
 5. This should print out some prompts and populate the database.
-6. To confirm data has been writen, access the database using DB client(pgAdmin or any other) with the following connection details
+6. To confirm data has been writen, access the database using DB client(pgAdmin or any other) with the following connection details<br />
-    Host: localhost
+        Host: localhost<br />
-    Database: postgres
+        Database: postgres <br />
-    User: postgres
+        User: postgres <br />
         Password: postgres
-7. Check out both tables:
+7. Check out both tables: <br />
-        postgres.staging.users_raw
+        postgres.staging.users_raw <br />
-        postgres.analytics.users
+        postgres.analytics.users <br />